studentlemon/Learning-based-path-planner/README.md

 Speed planning:
 In order to visually show the effect of vehicle speed planning, the related program is integrated in the Qt with C++.
 Dependency:
 1. osqp 0.4.0 (Pay attention to the version, otherwise an error will be reported);
 2. Qcustomplot.

+If you have any question, please contact us.
+Email: leehan@buaa.edu.cn